-We recently brought our 11-month old baby to their first Chicago White Sox game at Guaranteed Rate Field.
+Our child was 11 months old when we took them to their first Chicago White Sox game at Guaranteed Rate Field.
 We learned a ton about the experience, from stadium rules to helpful tips, which we’ve documented in this guide.

 In this post, we explore all of the features and facilities at the White Sox stadium that parents need to know about.
 We’ll help you prepare for the game from seat selection to deciding what to bring with you.
-Then we’ll head inside the ballpark and explain how feeding, changing and napping will go, plus fun things for kids to do.
+Then we’ll head inside the ballpark and explain how feeding, changing and napping might go, plus go over all the fun things for kids to do at the ballpark.
 Read on to learn more about going to a Chicago White Sox game with a baby.

 In This Post